 - Second, a stereotactic needle biopsy can be performed when the tumor is deep within the brain or located in a sensitive area.
 In this procedure, the surgeon drills a small hole (called a burr hole) into the skull.
 A thin needle, guided by CT or MRI scanning, is then inserted through the hole to help in the removal of tissue

 A differential diagnosis to eliminate other conditions or tumor types may be considered, before arriving at a definitive diagnosis.

 - Pleomorphic xanthoastrocytoma (PXA)

 Many clinical conditions may have similar signs and symptoms.
 Your healthcare provider may perform additional tests to rule out other clinical conditions to arrive at a definitive diagnosis.

 What are the possible Complications of Astroblastoma?

-The potential complications of Astroblastoma may include:
+The possible complications associated with Astroblastoma include:

 - Risk of falls and injury due to seizures

 - Dementia including personality changes causing a reduced quality of life

 - Peritumoral brain edema (PTBE): Presence of fluid around the tumor region in the brain resulting in severe symptoms and complications